Moody 4B: Reception

-Michael G. Nastos of Allmusic called Moody 4B a "safe concession to mainstream jazz" and that Mood "has still got it".
-He called Moody's sax play "polished and graceful" and his sidemen "too good and literate to be denied high accolades".
+Michael G. Nastos of Allmusic called Moody 4B a "safe concession to mainstream jazz" and that Moody "has still got it".
+He called Moody's sax playing "polished and graceful" and his sidemen "too good and literate to be denied high accolades".

 All About Jazz published three reviews of the album by Warren Allen, Edward Blanco, and Dan Bilawsky.
 Allen called the album "a healthy dose of good swing by the best in the business".
 He called the two original numbers "sweet and catchy enough to fit seamlessly into the program" and closes by saying the recording "simply sounds like good jazz should".
 Blanco closed his review with "At 85 years young, James Moody keeps churning out some of the best straight ahead jazz in the business."
 Lastly, Bilawsky called the set "a fine edition to the catalog of one of the most enduring and important saxophonists in jazz".

 Andrea Canter called the album "a monster quartet outing" in Jazz Police, going on she wrote that "each musician shines although perhaps none more than the leader".